WICG/EventListenerOptions/explainer.md

 So **by marking a touch or wheel listener as `passive`, the developer is promising the handler won't call `preventDefault` to disable scrolling.**  This frees the browser up to respond to scrolling immediately without waiting for JavaScript, thus ensuring a reliably smooth scrolling experience for the user.

-## Removing the need to cancel touch events
+## Removing the need to cancel events

-There are scenarios where an author may intentionally want to disable scrolling by cancelling touch events.
+There are scenarios where an author may intentionally want to disable scrolling by cancelling touch or wheel events.
 These include:
  * Panning a map
  * Full-page/full-screen games
  In these cases, the current browser behavior (which prevents scrolling optimization) is perfectly adequate, since scrolling itself is being prevented.

- However, in a number of common scenarios touch events don't need to block scrolling, eg:
+ However, in a number of common scenarios events don't need to block scrolling, eg:
  * User activity monitoring which just wants to know when the user was last active
  * `touchstart` handlers that hide some active UI (like tooltips)
  * `touchstart` and `touchend` handlers that style UI elements (without suppressing the `click` event).